 By Sarah Ahmed

-On July 5, 600 workers at a Frito-Lay plant in Topeka, Kansas walked out on the job and began striking after voting down a proposed contract during union negotiations earlier this month.
+On July 5, 600 workers at a Frito-Lay plant in Topeka, Kansas walked out on the job and began striking after voting down a proposed contract during union negotiations.
 Workers are demanding higher wages and an end to mandatory overtime.

-Workers at the plant are represented by Local 218 of the Bakery, Confectionery, Tobacco Workers, and Grain Millers Union, which has been in negotiations with Frito-Lay after their contract expired last September.
-On July 3, workers voted 353-30 in favor to strike and to reject an agreement that gave them a 2% raise and limited mandatory overtime to 60 hours a week.
-For many workers this increase would be less than 50 cents per hour.
+Workers at the plant are represented by Local 218 of the Bakery, Confectionery, Tobacco Workers, and Grain Millers Union, which has been in negotiations with Frito-Lay since their contract expired last September.
+On July 3, workers voted 353-30 in favor to strike and to reject an agreement that gave them a 2 percent raise and limited mandatory overtime to 60 hours a week.
+For many workers, this increase would be less than 50 cents per hour.
 The union leadership recommended that workers accept the contract, which was almost identical to a contract that workers voted down in May.

 The workers carried out their walkout this past Monday as the previous contract extension expired.
 Across from the Frito-Lay plant, they held signs and stood in tents which held donations of food and water from the local community.
 This outside support is crucial, as workers receive strike benefits from the union of only $105 per week for up to ten weeks.
 Residents in nearby Wichita, Kansas also organized a boycott of products from PepsiCo (which owns Frito-Lay) in solidarity with the striking workers.

-Workers on the picket told Tribune that it is normal for the company to require them to work seven-day, sixty-hours weeks.
+Workers on the picket line told Tribune that it is normal for the company to require them to work seven-day, sixty-hour weeks.
 Workers may be required to work “suicide” shifts, which are back-to-back twelve-hour shifts with only eight hours off in between.

 One worker described leaving for work while his family was still asleep, and then coming home after his family had gone to bed for the night.
 Several workers quipped that their time on the picket was the longest they had spent with their family in years.